 Get Support After the Death of a Loved One

-In Oregon, wrongful death means that someone died due to another personās negligence, actions, or recklessness.
+In Oregon, wrongful death means that someone died due to another person’s negligence, actions, or recklessness.
 When this happens to a loved one, it can leave you reeling.

-Worse yet, it can leave you with serious financial burdens that youāre unable to deal with on your own.
+Worse yet, it can leave you with severe financial burdens you cannot handle alone.
 You may have to pay for a mortgage, suddenly support a family on a single income, or deal with debts and loans without the support of your family member.

 In Oregon, the personal representative, dependents, and beneficiaries of the victim of wrongful death are entitled to damages up to $500,000 each.